How Many Pounds Are In 58 Kg

 History of the Kilogram

 The kilogram was originally defined in the late 18th century as the mass of one liter of water at the temperature of melting ice.
-In 1889, the International Prototype Kilogram (IPK) was established as the standard.
+Plus, in 1889, the International Prototype Kilogram (IPK) was established as the standard.
 As mentioned earlier, there have been recent efforts to redefine the kilogram based on fundamental physical constants to improve its stability and accuracy.

 History of the Pound